holoubekm/holoubkovi/website/content/en/info/index.md

 ### Can we bring our children?

 Sure!
-Children are more than welcome at our wedding. 😊 There will be a small play-house available with a children's corner and an outdoor playground, and the vast grounds are perfect for lengthy wanderings and exploration.
+Children are more than welcome at our wedding 😊 There will be a small play-house available with a children's corner and an outdoor playground, and the vast grounds are perfect for lengthy wanderings and exploration.

 # Nerdy Corner